 Besides walking, common methods of everyday transport include buses, motorcycles, and bicycles; a minority of Colombians owns a car.
-Traveling by car can be risky in certain areas due to internal unrest (see p.
-7-11 of History and Myth).
-Extreme urban congestion also makes driving challenging.
-In Bogotá congestion is managed by allowing cars in the city center only on certain days, based on their license plate number.
+Traveling by car can be risky in certain areas due to internal

 Bus routes serve most of the country.
-While buses called corrientes or sencillos provide regional service, ejecutivos offer long-distance service in air-conditioned comfort.
+While buses called corrientes or sencillos provide regional service. eiecutivos offer long-distance service in air-conditioned comfort.
 Within urban areas, residents may choose between a bus and a colectivo, a mini-bus or van that collects passengers from set stops but only departs when full.
 Several cities operate integrated transport networks, such as Bogotá's TransMilenio system.
 Medellín has Colombia's only metro system which includes an aerial cable car that transports passengers to a hilltop city district.
 In urban areas, taxis are plentiful and economical.
 Motorcyclists also sell rides at modest prices on their mototaxis.
 Of note, Bogotá features Latin America's largest network of bicycle routes as well as one of the world's longest pedestrian-only streets.
 Many residents take advantage of the city's weekly ciclovia or closure of roads to cars so that they may cycle, walk, or rollerblade through the city (see p.
 3 of Aesthetics and Recreation).